-ASSESSMENT NOTE: High schools students in United States History for Grades 9-12 will study the time frame of 1878 to the present.
-However, for the high school ACE United States History End-of-Instruction Examination (EOI), the time frame is approximately 1878-2002, or approximately from the Reconstruction amendments through the terrorist attacks of September 11, 2001 and the immediate effects of those events.
+ASSESSMENT NOTE: High school students in United States History for Grades 9-12 will study the time frame of 1878 to the present.
+However, for the high school United States History Examination, the time frame is approximately 1878-2002, or approximately from the Reconstruction amendments through the terrorist attacks of September 11, 2001 and the immediate effects of those events.